dkowalsky7/URIthesis/README.md

 # URIthesis

-This repository was setup for easy setup of a thesis or Dissertation at the university of Rhode Island.
-However, this is not a style file.
+This repository was created for easy setup of a thesis or Dissertation at the University of Rhode Island.
+However, this is not a style file, but rather a skeleton of `.tex` files and folders to easily write and format a thesis in LaTeX.
 URI has a style file which can be found [here](https://web.uri.edu/ecbe/thesisguide/step2/).
-The URI style file was not used in creating the files here as it there are some issues within the URI style file, as they have most likely not been maintained for some time.
+The URI style file was not used in creating this setup as there are some issues within the URI style file, most likely due to limited maintenance.

 ## Setup

 Comments within the `.tex` files will aid in generating personalized changes such as setting the citation format, paper/electronic versions, or adding additional chapters.
-For now, add these files with the download link above.
 However, a few notes to get going are outlined below.

 ### Adding New Chapters